-Any Plan Fiduciary considering whether to purchase Notes (other than the Class 2B-1 Notes or RCR Notes for which Class 2B-1 Notes may be exchanged, which Plans may not acquire) on behalf of a Plan should consult with its counsel regarding the applicability of the fiduciary responsibility and prohibited transaction provisions of ERISA and the Code to a related investment and the availability of any prohibited transaction exemptions.
-The sale of the Notes to a Plan is in no respect a representation by the Issuer or Initial Purchasers that this investment meets all relevant requirements with respect to investments by Plans generally or any particular Plan or that this investment is appropriate for any such Plans generally or any particular Plan.
+Any Plan Fiduciary considering whether to purchase Notes (other than the Class 1B-1 and Class 1B-2 Notes or RCR Notes for which Class 1B-1 and Class 1B-2 Notes may be exchanged, which Plans may not acquire) on behalf of a Plan should consult with its counsel regarding the applicability of the fiduciary responsibility and prohibited transaction provisions of ERISA and the Code to a related investment and the availability of any prohibited transaction exemptions.
+The sale of the Notes to a Plan is in no respect a representation by the Issuer or the Initial Purchasers that this investment meets all relevant requirements with respect to investments by Plans generally or any particular Plan or that this investment is appropriate for any such Plans generally or any particular Plan.

-BY ITS PURCHASE OF A NOTE (OTHER THAN THE CLASS 2B-1 NOTES OR RCR NOTES FOR WHICH CLASS 2B-1 NOTES MAY BE EXCHANGED), OR A BENEFICIAL INTEREST THEREIN, THE PURCHASER THEREOF WILL REPRESENT OR WILL BE DEEMED TO REPRESENT AND WARRANT (A) THAT IT IS NOT AND IS NOT ACTING ON BEHALF OF: (I) AN "EMPLOYEE BENEFIT PLAN" AS DEFINED IN SECTION 3(3) OF ERISA THAT IS SUBJECT TO TITLE I OF ERISA, (II) A PLAN DESCRIBED IN SECTION 4975(e)(1) OF THE CODE THAT IS SUBJECT TO SECTION 4975 OF THE CODE, (III) AN ENTITY WHICH IS DEEMED TO HOLD THE ASSETS OF ANY SUCH PLAN PURSUANT TO 29 C.F.R.
-SECTION 2510.3-101 AND SECTION 3(42) OF ERISA, OR (IV) A GOVERNMENTAL, CHURCH OR FOREIGN PLAN WHICH IS SUBJECT TO SIMILAR LAW ((I)-(IV) COLLECTIVELY REFERRED TO AS "BENEFIT PLAN INVESTOR") OR (B) THAT ITS PURCHASE, OWNERSHIP OR DISPOSITION OF SUCH NOTE WILL NOT CONSTITUTE OR RESULT IN A NON-EXEMPT PROHIBITED TRANSACTION OR VIOLATION UNDER SECTION 406 OF ERISA, SECTION 4975 OF THE CODE OR SIMILAR LAW, AS APPLICABLE.
-BY ITS PURCHASE OF A CLASS 2B-1 NOTE (OR AN RCR NOTE FOR WHICH CLASS 2B-1 NOTES MAY BE EXCHANGED), OR BENEFICIAL INTEREST THEREIN, THE PURCHASER THEREOF WILL REPRESENT OR WILL BE DEEMED TO REPRESENT AND WARRANT THAT IT IS NOT A BENEFIT PLAN INVESTOR.
+BY ITS PURCHASE OF A NOTE (OTHER THAN THE CLASS 1B-1 AND CLASS 1B-2 NOTES OR RCR NOTES FOR WHICH CLASS 1B-1 AND CLASS 1B-2 NOTES MAY BE EXCHANGED) (OR A BENEFICIAL INTEREST THEREIN), THE PURCHASER THEREOF WILL REPRESENT OR WILL BE DEEMED TO REPRESENT AND WARRANT (A) THAT IT IS NOT AND IS NOT ACTING ON BEHALF OF: (I) AN "EMPLOYEE BENEFIT PLAN" AS DEFINED IN SECTION 3(3) OF ERISA THAT IS SUBJECT TO TITLE I OF ERISA, (II) A PLAN DESCRIBED IN SECTION 4975(e)(1) OF THE CODE THAT IS SUBJECT TO SECTION 4975 OF THE CODE, (III) AN ENTITY WHICH IS DEEMED TO HOLD THE ASSETS OF ANY SUCH PLAN PURSUANT TO 29 C.F.R.
+SECTION 2510.3-101 AND SECTION 3(42) OF ERISA, OR (IV) A GOVERNMENTAL, CHURCH OR FOREIGN PLAN WHICH IS SUBJECT TO SIMILAR LAW ((I)-(IV) COLLECTIVELY REFERRED TO AS "BENEFIT PLAN INVESTOR") OR (B) THAT ITS PURCHASE, OWNERSHIP OR DISPOSITION OF SUCH NOTE WILL

+NOT CONSTITUTE OR RESULT IN A NON-EXEMPT PROHIBITED TRANSACTION OR VIOLATION UNDER SECTION 406 OF ERISA, SECTION 4975 OF THE CODE OR SIMILAR LAW, AS APPLICABLE.
+BY ITS PURCHASE OF A CLASS 1B-1 OR CLASS 1B-2 NOTE (OR AN RCR NOTE FOR WHICH CLASS 1B-1 AND CLASS 1B-2 NOTES MAY BE EXCHANGED) (OR BENEFICIAL INTEREST THEREIN), THE PURCHASER THEREOF WILL REPRESENT OR WILL BE DEEMED TO REPRESENT AND WARRANT THAT IT IS NOT A BENEFIT PLAN INVESTOR.